TridentSDK/slate/source/index.md

 #### Command not found

-TridentSDK is developed primarily on Unix (Ubuntu, Debian) systems.
-If you get this, look up an alternative to your command on your OS.
+TridentSDK is developed primarily on Unix-based (Ubuntu, Debian) systems.
+Other Operating Systems may have directions that differ slightly, look them up for your own Operating System.

-If your command starts with `git`, `mvn`, or `javac`, then you either need to install, or reinstall the tools in [Prestiques](#prestiques).
+If your command starts with `git`, `mvn`, or `javac`, then you either need to install, or reinstall the tools in [Prerequisites](#prestiques).

 Another problem may be that you have not set your PATH environment variables yet.
-This is covered on the Presitques links.
+This is covered in the Prerequisites links.

 #### Paths cannot be resolved